SilverNine/nodejs-graceful-shutdown/README.md

 [![Closed Issues][closed-issues-img]][closed-issues-url]
 [![MIT license][license-img]][license-url]

-- simple to use
+- Simple to use
-- configurable to your needs
+- Configurable to your needs
-- add your own cleanup function
+- Add your own cleanup function
-- the project referred to "https://github.com/sebhildebrandt/http-graceful-shutdown" and tried to improve it further.
+- The project referred to "https://github.com/sebhildebrandt/http-graceful-shutdown" and tried to improve it further.
+- If you use pm2 in a container environment, consider pm2-runtime

 ## Quick Start